IntegrationsDatabasesAzure Cosmos DB

 2. Open the Integration Library tab.

-3. Find Azure Cosmos DB or filter by Cloud Storage.
+3. Find Azure Cosmos DB or filter by Database.

 4. Click Install, select a variant if available, and fill in the required fields.